Works will soon begin to upgrade the principal shared path (PSP) on the southern side of Bayswater Station.

 Mid 2017: PSP upgrade complete

-For more information about the project, call 13 62 13 or email email@example.com
+For more information about the project, read the project overview fact sheet, call 13 62 13 or email email@example.com